-- Investment securities designated at fair value through profit or loss (FVTPL); - Derivative financial instruments: - Investment securities measured at FVTPL; - Other financial assets designated at FVTPL; - Investment securities measured at fair value through other comprehensive income ('FVOCI'); and - Recognised financial assets and financial liabilities designated as hedged items in qualifying fair value hedge relationships to the extent of risks being hedged.
+- Investment securities designated at fair value through profit or loss (FVTPL); - Derivative financial instruments measured at FVTPL; - Other financial assets designated at FVTPL; - Investment securities measured at fair value through other comprehensive income ('FVOCI'); and - Recognised financial assets and financial liabilities designated as hedged items in qualifying fair value and cashflow hedge relationships to the extent of risks being hedged.

-c) Functional and presentation currency
+(c) Functional and presentation currency

-These consolidated financial statements are presented in Qatari Riyals ("QAR"), which is the Bank's functional and presentation currency.
-Except as otherwise indicated, financial information presented in QAR has been rounded to the nearest thousand.
+These consolidated financial statements are presented in Qatari Riyals ("QR"), which is the Group's functional and presentation currency, unless otherwise indicated.
+Financial information presented in QR has been rounded to the nearest thousand.

-d) Use of estimates and judgements
+(d) Use of estimates and judgments

-The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses, and the accompanying disclosures, and the disclosure of contingent liabilities.
+The preparation of the consolidated financial statements in conformity with IFRS Standards ("IFRS Standards") requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Actual results may differ from these estimates.